gwichern/sirens/README.markdown

 Any application using Sirens also needs to link against [FFTW](http://www.fftw.org).

 # Installation
 To install Sirens, make sure you have [Python](http://www.python.org) and the [SCons](http://www.scons.org) build system installed.
 (Python is only used for building Sirens.)
+Additionally, make sure you have the [FFTW](http://www.fftw.org) headers installed.
 Then, perform the following commands in the project's directory:

 	scons
 	scons install